Pretty Maids All in a Row

-Pretty Maids All in a Row is a 1971 American sexploitation film that is part black comedy, part sex comedy, and part murder mystery.
+Pretty Maids All in a Row is a 1971 American sexploitation film with elements of black comedy, sex comedy, and murder mystery.
 Starring Rock Hudson, Angie Dickinson, and Telly Savalas, it was released on April 28, 1971.
 Roger Vadim directed the film, and Gene Roddenberry produced and wrote the screenplay based on a 1968 novel by Francis Pollini.

-The film was Roddenberry's only feature film writing credit.
+The film was Roddenberry's only feature-film writing credit.

 Plot

-In Oceanfront High School, a (fictitious) American high school, at the height of the sexual revolution, young female students are being targeted by an unknown serial killer.
-Meanwhile, a male student called Ponce is experiencing sexual frustration, surrounded by a seemingly unending stream of beautiful and sexually provocative classmates.

-Michael "Tiger" McDrew (Hudson) is the high school's football coach and guidance counselor, but there is another aspect of Tiger's character; he has sexual encounters with a number of female students.
+At Oceanfront High School, female students are being targeted by an unknown serial killer.
+Meanwhile, Ponce, a male student is experiencing sexual frustration, surrounded by a seemingly unending stream of beautiful and sexually provocative classmates.
+Michael "Tiger" McDrew is the high school's football coach and guidance counselor, who has frequent sexual encounters with several female students.

-In class Ponce instantly takes a shine to a single substitute teacher named Miss Smith (Dickinson) and presents his report on John Milton's Paradise Lost.
-Tiger understanding Ponce's sexual life during the school break tries to befriend Ponce, and help him deal with his sexual needs by encouraging him to seek the affections of Miss Smith.
-Later Tiger talks to Miss Smith showing her a profile of Ponce and that he has amazing potential but has a hang up when it comes to sexual education.
-Tiger recommends that Miss Smith teach Ponce in building confidence.
+In class, Ponce develops a crush on substitute teacher Miss Smith as he presents his report on John Milton's Paradise Lost.
+Tiger tries to befriend Ponce and help him deal with his sexual needs by encouraging him to seek the affections of Miss Smith.
+Ponce tells him he constantly has an erection when talking to an attractive woman.
+Later, Tiger talks to Miss Smith and recommends that she teach Ponce to build confidence, telling her he's impotent.

-After school Miss Smith takes Ponce to her home where they discuss what he thinks about English poet John Milton.
-Ponce describes Milton's Paradise Lost as the way Lucifer was expelled from Heaven, and his evolution into the Devil, avenging himself by corrupting God's finest creation, Mankind.
-Miss Smith tantalizes Ponce by reading him some of Milton's poems.
-When they go to make some hot chocolate Ponce flees into the closet.
-Miss Smith convinces him to come out where she then reveals that she knows about his sexual problem and that she invited him to her house to talk about it with him.
+After school, Miss Smith takes Ponce to her home, where she arouses him reading poems by Milton.
+Ponce flees into the closet, but Miss Smith convinces him to emerge and then tells him that she knows about his sexual problem and would like to help him with it.
+When she notices his erection through his trousers, she believes progress has been made.

-The next day in school Miss Smith informs Tiger of her progress with Ponce and of the boy's obvious attraction to her.
-Tiger tells Miss Smith that with her next meeting she has to do a more informative assessment about Ponce.
-Tiger supposedly shows a technique by fondling Miss Smith to ensure what they do is not with emotions but with an analytic mind and observation hence it won't be sexual at all, and tells her that he wants to know what exactly triggers Ponce.
-All this makes Miss Smith riled up.
+The next day in school, Miss Smith informs Tiger of her progress with Ponce and of the boy's attraction to her.
+Tiger tells Miss Smith that at their next meeting, she must perform a more informative assessment of Ponce.